10% to 25% off contacts.

 If you can not locate the nest, make a general application of spray or dust to cracks, crevices and room edges where ants are most numerous.
 Dust can be injected into wall voids via the holes surrounding electrical outlets.
 Use extreme caution around electrical wiring.
 Spraying outlet openings is not recommended.

-And for more info on carpenter ants in trees click here.
+Find more info on carpenter ants in trees here.

 Source: Iowa State University Extension Home Pest Control...Carpenter ants -- large black ants